-'''

-2.1 Fill in the blanks in each of the following statements:

-'''

-a) A(n) begins the body of every method, and a(n) ends the body of every method.

-ANS: left brace ({), right brace (}).

-b) The statement is used to make decisions.

-ANS: if.

-c) begins an end-of-line comment.

-ANS: //.

-d) , and are called white space.

-ANS: Space characters, newlines and tabs.

-e) are reserved for use by Java.

-ANS: Keywords.

-f) Java applications begin execution at method .

-ANS: main.

-g) Methods , and display information in a command window.
+Self-Review Exercises

+2.1 Fill in the blanks in each of the following statements: a) A(n) begins the body of every method, and a(n) ends the body of every method.
+ANS: left brace ({}), right brace (}). b) You can use the statement to make decisions.
+ANS: if. c) begins an end-of-line comment.
+ANS: //. d), and are called white space.
+ANS: Space characters, newlines and tabs. e) are reserved for use by Java.
+ANS: Keywords. f) Java applications begin execution at method ANS: main. g) Methods, and display information in a command window.
 ANS: System.out.print, System.out.println and System.out.printf.

-- 2.2 State whether each of the following is true or false.
-If false, explain why. - a) Comments cause the computer to print the text after the // on the screen when the program executes. - ANS: False.
+2.2 State whether each of the following is true or false .
+If false , explain why. a) Comments cause the computer to print the text after the // on the screen when the program executes.
+ANS: False.
 Comments do not cause any action to be performed when the program executes.
-They are used to document programs and improve their readability. - b) All variables must be given a type when they are declared.

-ANS: True.

-- c) Java considers the variables number and NuMbEr to be identical. - ANS: False.
-Java is case sensitive, so these variables are distinct. - d) The remainder operator (%) can be used only with integer operands. - ANS: False.
-The remainder operator can also be used with noninteger operands in Java. - e) The arithmetic operators , /, %, + and all have the same level of precedence. - ANS: False.
-The operators , / and % are on the same level of precedence, and the operators + and are on a lower level of precedence. - 2.3 Write statements to accomplish each of the following tasks: - a) Declare variables c, thisIsAVariable, q76354 and number to be of type int.
+They're used to document programs and improve their readability.b) All variables must be given a type when they're declared.ANS: True. c) Java considers the variables number and NuMbEr to be identical.
+ANS: False.
+Java is case sensitive, so these variables are distinct. d) The remainder operator (%) can be used only with integer operands.
+ANS: False.
+The remainder operator can also be used with noninteger operands in Java. e) The arithmetic operators , /, %, + and - all have the same level of precedence.
+ANS: False.
+The operators , / and % are higher precedence than operators + and 2.3 Write statements to accomplish each of the following tasks: a) Declare variables c, thisIsAVariable, q76354 and number to be of type int.
+ANS: int c, thisIsAVariable, q76354, number; or int c; int thisIsAVariable; int q76354; int number; b) Prompt the user to enter an integer.
+ANS: System.out.print("Enter an integer: ");c) Input an integer and assign the result to int variable value.

-'''

-ANS: int c, thisIsAVariable, q76354, number;

-'''

-'''

-or

-int c;

-int thisIsAVariable;

-int q76354;

-int number;

-'''

-b) Prompt the user to enter an integer.

-ANS: System.out.print("Enter an integer: ");

-c) Input an integer and assign the result to int variable value.
 Assume Scanner variable input can be used to read a value from the keyboard.

-ANS: value = input.nextInt();

-- d) Print "This is a Java program" on one line in the command window.
-Use method System.out.println. - ANS: System.out.println("This is a Java program");
+ANS: value = input.nextInt(); d) Print "This is a Java program" on one line in the command window.
+Use method System.out.println.
+ANS: System.out.println("This is a Java program");

-e) Print "This is a Java program" on two lines in the command window.
+3 Chapter 2 Introduction to Java Applications; Input/Output and Operators e) Print "This is a Java program" on two lines in the command window.
 The first line should end with Java.
-Use method System.out.println.
+Use method System.out.printf and two %s format specifiers.

-ANS: System.out.println("This is a Java\nprogram");
+ANS: System.out.printf("%s%n%s%n", "This is a Java", "program");